letstatt/stress/README.md

 provide you a way to init random easily.
 It's recommended to use the number to let you reproduce the test generation chain.
 To manually initialize tester's random generator, use parameter `-seed`.
-Default value is maximum unsigned integer value.
+Default value is zero.
 ```
 stress -g generator -seed 1337 to_test
 ```

 ### Test sources: file

-Use parameter `-t` to set file with tests.
+Use parameter `-f` to set file with tests.
 Each next test must be separated from the previous one by two or more line separators (CR or CRLF).
 ```
-stress -g tests.txt to_test
+stress -f tests.txt to_test
 ```
 There is an example of file with tests:
 ```